Yosna/Multi-Model-AI-Text-Generator/README.md

 This project implements two character-level language models using PyTorch:

-- **Bigram model** — a simple neural network that learns character-to-character transition probabilities
+* **Bigram model** — a simple neural network that learns character-to-character transition probabilities
-- **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context
+* **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context

 The codebase is modular, config-driven, and supports training, checkpointing, early stopping, and generation from either model via CLI.
+A full suite of unit tests is included for all `utils.py` functions.

 ## Features

-- Character-level tokenization across multiple input files
+* Character-level tokenization across multiple input files
-- Dynamic vocabulary and index mapping
+* Dynamic vocabulary and index mapping
-- Modular model registry for Bigram and LSTM
+* Modular model registry for Bigram and LSTM
-- Configurable training via `config.json`
+* Configurable training via `config.json`
-- Adam optimizer with early stopping
+* Adam optimizer with early stopping
-- Automatic checkpoint rotation and resumption
+* Automatic checkpoint rotation and resumption
-- Multinomial sampling for randomized generation
+* Multinomial sampling for randomized generation
-- CLI interface to toggle models and behavior
+* CLI interface to toggle models and behavior
+* Full unit test coverage for utility functions

 ## Model Architectures

 ### Bigram Model

 A lightweight model that uses an embedding table to predict the next character from the current character only.
 Fast and simple, but limited in predictive capability.

 ### LSTM Model

 A recurrent neural network using embedding, multi-layer LSTM, and projection back to vocab size.
 Learns long-range dependencies across sequences for an improved generation.

 ## Input Format

 The `dataset/` directory (included in this repo) contains **100 filtered sample texts** for training, preprocessed from [Project Gutenberg](https://www.gutenberg.org).

-To train on more data, you can download the **full cleaned dataset (4,437 books)** [on Hugging Face](https://huggingface.co/datasets/Yosna/Project-Gutenberg-Training-Data).
+For more training data, you can download the **full cleaned dataset (4,437 books)** [on Hugging Face](https://huggingface.co/datasets/Yosna/Project-Gutenberg-Training-Data).

 All files were filtered using length, markup, and English word ratio heuristics.
 Each `.txt` file contains a single book written in English.

 To train on your own data, replace or add `.txt` files to the `dataset/` folder.
 Every `.txt` file in the folder will be loaded and concatenated for training.

 Each file should contain English plain text, such as books, articles, or other character-rich sources.

 ## Configuration